Houston Book Clubs Logo

 2nd Floor Community Room

-Schedule: Every month on the second Monday from 7:00pm to 9:00 pm (sometimes we finish sooner)
+Schedule: Every month on the second Monday from 7:30pm to 9:30 pm (this is a change from last year when we started at 7:00pm)

 Email: amanhaus@gmail.com